In Queensland, there are very few Aboriginal or Torres Strait Islander-specific services to address alcohol and other drug use in the family.

-As a worker for Child Safety, Youth and Women, you are in a position of power and privilege.
+As a worker for Children, Youth Justice and Multicultural Affairs, you are in a position of power and privilege.
 You need to think about how you use power in a safe way and what you can do to structure safety with Aboriginal and Torres Strait Islander families and communities.

 Here are some conversation ideas (print out the table below):

 Take collective accountability

 Take collective accountability for past pain and suffering that has been caused by Child Safety.